Dome car: Canada

 Via Rail Canada operates the largest fleet (28) of true dome cars in the classic sense in that they offer a 360° view of the scenery.
 All were built by Budd for the Canadian Pacific Railway in 1954-1955 and transferred to Via service in 1978, where they continue in service.

 The Ontario Northland Railway operates dome cars on the Polar Bear Express from Cochrane to Moosonee.

 The Canadian National Railway operates a former Great Northern dome coach in its business car fleet.

 In 2018, Canadian Pacific acquired ex-Southern Pacific dome car #3605.
 It was rebuilt and repainted into Canadian Pacific's Tuscan red and gold livery, and renamed 'Selkirk' while retaining its road number.
 The car is now being used on the business train as well as the Royal Canadian Pacific excursion train.

 The Orford Express dinner/excursion train, which operates out of Sherbrooke, Quebec, Canada, includes a former Northern Pacific dome sleeper.

 India

 Indian Railways (IR) is currently using 41 Vistadome coaches in different railway zones of the country.
 IR planned to introduce 49 more Vistadome coaches by the end of 2021 to meet the growing demand of tourists.

 Panama

-The Panama Canal Railway operates a 1950s-vintage dome car originally built by Southern Pacific on its route between Panama City and Colón alongside the Panama Canal.
+The Panama Canal Railway operates a 1950s-vintage dome car originally built by Southern Pacific on its route between Panama City and Colón, alongside the Panama Canal.

+Peru

+A Vistadome Observatory train is operated by PeruRail on the line to Machu Picchu.